Xe/site/blog/nixos-vr-hell-2021-12-02.markdown

 problem at this point.
 It's the most bizarre thing, it's like the rendering priority for the controller models is backwards.

+I was able to play a few rounds of Beat Saber for testing, and the only downside I noticed was that sometimes a few frames had a shower of green blotches.
+There was no pattern.

 ## Treachery

 [There were a couple things earlier in this post that were kinda sus.
 For one